 Alabama Ag Credit Annual Scholarship

 Alabama Ag Credit traces its history of rural mortgage financing back more than a century.
 They serve 40 counties in Central and South Alabama, and provide a full array of financing for farms, timber and forestry operations, rural real estate, agribusinesses, equipment, and livestock.
-This scholarship was established in 2020 and seeks to recognize a student in the College of Forestry, Wildlife and Environment who demonstrates academic excellence.
+Because of their interest in the conservation of Alabama’s natural resources, Alabama Ag Credit created this annual scholarship to support a high-achieving student in forestry, wildlife and environment majors.

 Alabama TREASURE Forest Association Forestry Annual Scholarship